missionpinball/mpf-docs/howto/display/widget_positioning.rst

 to align the baseline of your font because there is random space under it:

 Consider the following example where you want to align the bottom of the text with the bottom of the circle.
-The black areas represent the visable pixels, and the gray area is the actual widget bounding box.
+The black areas represent the visible pixels, and the gray area is the actual widget bounding box.
 Even though this font is small (only 5 pixels tall, uses for small text on a DMD), it still has two blank rows of pixels below every letter.
 This means that if you set the ``anchor_y: bottom`` on both your text and the circle, they will not actually be aligned: